peter88213/nvhelp-en/source/story_time.rst

 The names of weekdays and months are given to *novelibre* by the operating system, so the system language is used.
-By default, dates are are output as is usual in the system language.
+By default, dates are output as is usual in the system language.
 If you do not like this, you can change a
 `Setting <view_menu.html#display-localized-dates>`__
 to display the date in ISO format, just as you enter it.